 As organizations across the Community Action network adjust their operations and services disrupted by the COVID-19 outbreak, it is critical to thoughtfully consider issues that are likely to arise and to plan carefully.
-The concerns that each Community Action Agency (CAA) faces will depend in large part on the issues specific to its community, including any local and state guidance for reopening, and are likely to evolve over time.
+The concerns that each Community Action Agency (CAA) faces will depend in large part on the issues specific to its community, including any local and state guidance, and are likely to evolve over time.

 CAPLAW has developed this Building Readiness: Planning, Prevention, Response, and Liability Frequently Asked Questions (FAQ) resource in an attempt to anticipate and address many of the questions on the forefront of CAAs’ minds.
 These questions are organized into five sections:

 - Planning for onsite services;